 Since the CDTC is greater for donations higher than $200, it may be worthwhile to accumulate donations and claim them all together in the same year.
 There are two ways to accumulate donations: you can combine them with your spouse`s on a single tax return or you can claim donations from multiple years together in the same year.
 Donations can be carried forward for up to five years.

 If you need to know if you have claimed donations in previous years, you can find out using the CRA’s My Account online service.
 Once you log into your account, click on the tax returns tab at the top of the page.
 From there, you can view your tax returns from previous years.
-Look at line 349 on your previous T1 General tax return prior to 2019 or line 34900 of your previous Income Tax and Benefit returns to determine whether you have claimed donations for each of the past five years.
+Look at line 349 on your previous T1 General tax return prior to 2019 or line 34900 of your Income Tax and Benefit returns of 2019 and onward to determine whether you have claimed donations for each of the past five years.

 If You Can’t Give Money, Give Your Time